tlswg/tls13-spec/draft-ietf-tls-tls13.md

   server has ignored any early data and an ordinary 1-RTT handshake is required.

-- Return an empty extension, indicating that it intends to process the early data.
+- Return its own extension, indicating that it intends to process the early data.
 It is not possible for the server to accept only a subset of the early data messages.